bmcdonnell629/CS-3308-Team5-Project/Milestone 4 Web Testing/Page_Testing.md

 __Page Description:__

-Page displays the top 5 scoring words from the last 5 word searches the user has submitted
+* Page displays the top 5 scoring words from the last 5 word searches the user has submitted

 <img src="../images/Scrabble-PastResults-Template.JPG">

 __Parameters needed for the page:__

+* Logged in username and credentials

 __Data needed to render the page:__